 There is a sense of gravitas and maturity in Bevan’s photographic images and a rich poetry that aligns perfectly with her musical output, the most recent of which was the immersive experiential hypnagogic anti-band Temper Temper http://www.youtube.com/watch?v=4MDcj_tQ3-E a widely toured project conceived with writer Seiriol Davies, in which she took on the role of an ironic Dietrich-esque femme fatale, inveigling the viewer into a surreal universe of ambiguity and uncomfortable narratives that excavate a tender, sympathetic portrayal of the feminine form free from the male gaze.

 The haunting women at the core of Bevan’s images and various musical alter egos vacillate from what appears to be serenity and calm, to deep melancholy and near-madness – these are women who appear to be lost a maze of emotion and projected personas that maintain an intangible, yet very apparent strength.
 Bevan’s artistic output is essentially a searing form of psychoanalytic self-representation, dancing between the dichotomy of the femme fatale, the anxiety of desire and the perceived role of a classical muse.
 As such, she is the logical successor to the conceptual lineage of Diamanda Galas, Barbara Kruger, Louise Bourgeois and Sarah Lucas – an artist in her prime, fiercely challenging the language of a society still in the grip of a male-dominated, patriarchal paradigm.

-Wendy's new show 'One Fatale Dream' will be opening at London's COB Gallery in May 2014
+Wendy's new show 'Slow Light' will be opening at London's COB Gallery in May 2014